senaite/senaite2.com/docs/quickstart.md

 **☝️Note:**
-Although the system was initially designed for contract analyses labs, it is also perfectly possible to configure the system for non-contract analyses, e.g. for quality control analyses for the producing industry.
+Although the system was initially designed for contract analyses labs, it is also perfectly possible to configure the system for non-contract-analysis labs , e.g. for quality control analyses for the producing industry.
 Simply add just one client which represents your own company.

 ### Add Clients